Summer Math Drills

 (The following is a video transcript.
 Scroll down to watch the video if you prefer.)

 Pearl: Sure.
 Mobi is sort of a Scrabble-type game where each player is creating their own crossword using math equations.
 There’s a Mobi Max and Mobi Kids.
 Mobi Max includes addition, subtraction, multiplication, and division.
-It’s a little bit more challenging, for maybe eight and up, or the child who is getting somewhat comfortable with multiplication and division.
-Mobi Kids is better for maybe say five or six and up, for a child who’s really comfortable doing addition and subtraction.
+It’s a little bit more challenging for maybe eight and up or the child who is getting somewhat comfortable with multiplication and division.
+Mobi Kids is better for maybe, say, five or six and up, for a child who’s really comfortable doing addition and subtraction.
 Mobi Kids is best for either two players or two teams of players, whereas Mobi Max is good for a very flexible number of players.
-Especially if you have a variety of ages in your family, Mobi Max is perfect, because we’ve included, exclusive to us, extra addition and subtraction tiles.
+Especially if you have a variety of ages in your family, Mobi Max is perfect because we’ve included, exclusive to us, extra addition and subtraction tiles.
 So it’s good both for the older or more advanced child and for a younger child who wants to play at the same time.

 Hope: Awesome.
 The last one we want to look at is called Wrap-Ups.
-This is not a math game, but it does allow your child to practice their math facts very quickly, easily, and hands-on approach and keeps you from having to break out the books.
+This is not a math game, but it does allow your child to practice their math facts very quickly and easily, and with a hands-on approach, it keeps you from having to break out the books.
 Let me walk you through it here.
 This is the multiplication one.
 You are going to be using this string here.
 Basically, you’re solving for the problem.
 This is all times 1.
 4 times 1 is 4.
 2 times 1 is 2.
 Starting on one side, wrapping to the answer on the other side.
 12 times 1 is 12 and so on.
 The beauty of Wrap-Ups is you can self correct.
 I don’t know if you can see, on the back there are ridges that your child will be able to be able to see.
 If the string is on top of the ridge you got the answer correct.
 If the string is not on the ridge then he’s going to know that that answer was not correct.
 Again, a real quick way for your child to practice whatever math facts you want them to keep sharp on during the summer and get it done in just a real fun way.

 That about covers it for math for us.
 Thanks for joining us.